 Method 3.
 Plug a mouse into the host computer USB port

-According to the feedback of many users, if you have been running the machine without a mouse, it’s suggested that plugging a mouse physically into the host computer (the one you are connecting to) USB port is useful.
+It’s not hard to understand this reason.
+Chrome Remote Desktop may get wrong if the host computer doesn’t plug in a mouse.
+And according to the feedback of many users, if you have been running the machine without a mouse, it’s suggested that plugging a mouse physically into the host computer (the one you are connecting to) USB port is useful.

 Method 4.
 Enable Touch UI Layout